quickwit-oss/quickwit/quickwit/rest-api-tests/README.md

 # Rest API tests

 This directory is meant to test quickwit at the Rest API level.
-It was originally meant to iterate over the elastic search compatibility API, but can also be used as a convenient way to create integration tests.
+It was initially meant to iterate over the elastic search compatibility API, but it can also be used as a convenient way to create integration tests.

 # Setting up the Python environment